 Reliability of STUN over TCP and TLS-over-TCP is handled by TCP itself, and there are no retransmissions at the STUN protocol level.
-However, for a request/response transaction, if the client has not received a response 7900ms after it sent the SYN to establish the connection, it considers the transaction to have timed out.
+However, for a request/response transaction, if the client has not received a response by Ti seconds after it sent the SYN to establish the connection, it considers the transaction to have timed out.
+Ti SHOULD be configurable and SHOULD have a default of 39.5s.
 This value has been chosen to equalize the TCP and UDP timeouts for the default initial RTO.

-In addition, if the client is unable to establish the TCP connection, or the TCP connection is reset or fails before a response is received, any request/response transaction in progress is considered to have failed
+In addition, if the client is unable to establish the TCP connection, or the TCP connection is reset or fails before a response is received, any request/response transaction in progress is considered to have failed connection open until it

 The client MAY send multiple transactions over a single TCP (or TLS-over-TCP) connection, and it MAY send another request before receiving a response to the previous.
-The client SHOULD keep the connection open until it
+The client SHOULD keep the